Australia

 Coffs Harbour

 The beachside city of Coffs Harbour is surrounded by national parks and uncrowded beaches.
 From scuba diving to skydiving, surf rafting and whale watching, this beachside city is full of attractions to keep you busy.
 The Solitary Islands Marine Park is a highlight and is home to a variety of marine life and encompasses estuaries, sandy beaches and subtidal reefs.
 Take it slow and relax on gorgeous beaches like Jetty Beach and soak up the spectacular views at Sealy Lookout.
-You can’t leave Coffs without a visit to the iconic Big Banana and we always stop into Latitude 30, a landmark Coffs Harbour restaurant serving up the freshest of fish while overlooking the marina.
+You can’t leave Coffs without a visit to the iconic Big Banana and I always stop into Latitude 30, a landmark Coffs Harbour restaurant serving up the freshest of fish while overlooking the marina.

 Port Macquarie